zhufuyi/sponge/README.md

 </div>

-[sponge](https://github.com/zhufuyi/sponge) is a powerful tool for generating web and microservice code, as well as a microservice framework based on gin and grpc encapsulation.
+[sponge](https://github.com/zhufuyi/sponge) is a powerful tool for generating web and microservice code, a microservice framework based on gin and grpc encapsulation, and an open source framework for rapid application development.
 Sponge has a wealth of code generation commands, and different functional codes can be combined to form a complete service (similar to artificially scattered sponge cells that can automatically recombine into a new sponge).
 Microservice code functions include logging, service registration and discovery, registration center, flow control, fuse, link tracking, metric monitoring, pprof performance analysis, statistics, cache, CICD and other functions.
-The code is decoupled and modularly designed, making it easy to build complete engineering code from development to deployment, making it more convenient, easy and efficient to develop with Go language.
+Generate code unified in the UI interface operation, it is easy to build a complete project engineering code, allowing developers to focus on the implementation of the business logic code, without spending time and energy on the project configuration and integration.

 <br>